Peter Gordon (historian)

-Peter Eli Gordon (born 1966) is a historian of philosophy, a critical theorist, and intellectual historian.
-The Amabel B. James Professor of History at Harvard University, Gordon focuses on continental philosophy and modern German and French thought, with particular emphasis on the German philosophers Theodor Adorno and Martin Heidegger, critical theory, continental philosophy during the interwar crisis, and most recently, secularization and social thought in the 20th century.
+Peter Eli Gordon (born 1966) is an American historian of philosophy, and a critical theorist.
+The Amabel B. James Professor of History and Faculty Affiliate in the Department of Philosophy at Harvard University, Gordon focuses on continental philosophy and modern German and French thought, with particular emphasis on the German philosophers Theodor Adorno and Martin Heidegger, critical theory, continental philosophy during the interwar crisis, and most recently, secularization and social thought in the 20th century.

 Early life

-Born in Seattle, Washington, in 1966, Peter Gordon was the son of Sunnie and Milton Gordon.
-Milton Gordon (1930-2005) was a biochemist who attended University of Minnesota and the University of Illinois, earning his Doctor of Philosophy (PhD) degree at 23 and joining the faculty at the University of Washington in 1959, focusing on plant genetics.
+Born in Seattle, Washington, in 1966, Peter Gordon was the son of Sunnie and Milton Gordon, a biochemist who attended University of Minnesota and the University of Illinois, earning his Doctor of Philosophy (PhD) degree at 23 and joining the faculty at the University of Washington in 1959, focusing on plant genetics.
 Peter Gordon received his Bachelor of Arts degree from Reed College (1988) after a stint at the University of Chicago.
 He studied with Martin Jay at University of California, Berkeley, from which he received his PhD degree (1997).